eclipse-iceoryx/iceoryx/doc/design/error-handling.md

 ## Logging

 Logging is performed by the Iceoryx internal logger.
-The logger API implements a subset of the Autosar log and trace interface ``ara::log``.
 The logger is used internally to record errors and general system runtime information.
 It can also be used by the user in application code for the same purpose.

 ### Logger